ossf/package-manager-best-practices/review/npm.md

    being installed at build-time in your CI or otherwise automated environment.

 1. Developers should declare and commit a lockfile for ***all*** their projects.
-The reasoning is that this lockfile will provide of [Reproducible installation](#reproducible-installation) by default for privileged environments (project developers' machines, CI, production or other environments with access to sensitive data,
+The reasoning is that this lockfile will provide the benefits of [Reproducible installation](#reproducible-installation) by default for privileged environments (project developers' machines, CI, production or other environments with access to sensitive data,